 Learn how to store data in Anvil’s hosted database system

-Anvil provides a robust Python-based database system called Data Tables.
+Anvil provides a robust Python-based database system built on top of PostgreSQL called Data Tables.

 Follow this quickstart to create a database, get your app to store data in it, and read the data back.